 Also, read: What Is Adobe Wall?

-Material Composition of SMBs
+Material Composition of Compressed Stabilized Earth Blocks

 Although it is a mud block, Stabilized mud blocks are made by mixing suitable soil, sand, cement, and water in varying proportions, depending on the soil type and its properties.
 The mixture is then compressed into blocks using a hydraulic or manual press.
 The exact proportions of the materials used may vary based on the blocks’ desired strength, durability, and other properties.
 However, the mix commonly comprises 70-80% soil and 20-30% stabilizer (cement or lime).